reshamas/reshamas.github.io/_posts/2019-11-08-how-to-organize-a-wimlds-scikit-learn-sprint.md

 ## Sprint Day

 ### Agenda
-The agenda typically goes as follows; you can adjust based on your preferences.
+The agenda typically goes as follows.
 It is flexible based on your preferences.

 | Time   | Description  |
 | -------| -------------|